 F, S, SU (fall, spring, summer) refers to semesters in which courses are taught.

-Students are required to complete the Certificate Program within 5 years of the start of their first certificate course.
-Ideally, a student interested in taking all 5 certificate courses could complete the coursework in 3 consecutive semesters or 1 – 1.5 years.
+You are required to complete the program within 5 years of the start of your first certificate course.
 A minimum cumulative grade point average of 2.5 must be maintained on all required coursework.